lets-fiware/node-red-contrib-letsfiware-NGSI/docs/en/custom_nodes/ngsi_attribute.md

 ### Examples

-When reading an attribute, A `msg.payload` should contain a JSON Object with `actionType` and related information the attribute to be read.
+When reading an attribute, a `msg.payload` should contain a JSON Object with `actionType` and related information the attribute to be read.

 #### Input 1

 Payload *JSON Object*

 ```
 {